matuzalemmuller/tcc-engtelecom/gcp/README.md

 ```

 ---
-### Modify terraform-cluster.tf file to include correct account information and credentials
+### Modify remote-setup/terraform-cluster.tf file to include correct account information and credentials

 Generate local SSH keys, which will be used to connect to the remote VMs.
 Save both keys with default name (id_rsa) and place both keys inside the directory "keys":
 ```
 ssh-keygen -t rsa -b 4096 -C "email@domain.com"
 ```

-Modify the file `terraform-infrastructure.tf` to include the user that will be created in the remote VMs and point to the project created in GCP (note that you should include the project ID):
+Modify the file `remote-setup/terraform-infrastructure.tf` to include the user that will be created in the remote VMs and point to the project created in GCP (note that you should include the project ID):
 ```
 (line 3)  default = "user"
 ...